rolazar/level-1-course-content/week-2/day-5.md

-# Week 2: Day 5 – Finalizing CSS Concepts and Integrative Project
+# Week 2: Day 5 – Finalizing CSS Concepts, "CSS Diner" Review, and Integrative Project

 ## Format: Morning (2 hours)

-**Purpose:** Conclude the week by consolidating CSS knowledge, practicing advanced responsive design techniques, and integrating skills into a comprehensive project.
+**Purpose:** Wrap up the CSS module by consolidating knowledge, reviewing the "CSS Diner" game for students who faced challenges, and integrating skills into a comprehensive project.

 ---

-## Hour 1: Finalizing CSS Concepts and Advanced Responsive Techniques
+## Hour 1: "CSS Diner" Review and Finalizing CSS Concepts

+### "CSS Diner" Game Review (20 minutes):

+- Start with an open discussion: Ask students to share levels or selectors they found challenging.
+- Walk through some of the trickier levels based on student feedback, breaking down the solutions.
+- Provide additional resources or tips for understanding complex selectors.

-### CSS Review (15 minutes):
+### CSS Concepts Recap (15 minutes):

-- Recap key CSS concepts learned throughout the week.
+- Offer a brief review of key CSS concepts covered throughout the week, focusing on areas where students had questions during the "CSS Diner" game.
 - Address any remaining questions or clarify concepts.

-### Advanced Responsive Techniques (20 minutes):
+### Advanced Responsive Techniques (15 minutes):

 - Dive deeper into media queries, discussing more complex conditional styles.
 - Explore techniques like responsive images and typography.

+---

+## Hour 2: CSS Best Practices and Integrative Project

 ### CSS Best Practices (15 minutes):

-- Discuss organization strategies for CSS (e.g., modular styles, commenting).
+- Revisit organization strategies for CSS (e.g., modular styles, commenting).
-- Introduce the concept of CSS methodologies like BEM.
+- Discuss CSS methodologies like BEM and their benefits.

-### Interactive Session (10 minutes):

-- Students refine their projects with advanced responsive techniques and apply best practices to their stylesheets.

----

-## Hour 2: Integrative Project

-### Project Brief (10 minutes):
+### Integrative Project Brief (10 minutes):

-- Introduce a comprehensive project that integrates HTML and CSS skills from the past two weeks.
+- Introduce a comprehensive project that merges HTML and CSS skills from the past two weeks.
 - Example: A personal portfolio page or a mock landing page for a product.

-### Work Session (40 minutes):
+### Work Session (30 minutes):

-- Students work on their projects, implementing structured HTML content and styled with advanced CSS.
+- Students embark on their projects, implementing structured HTML content and styled with advanced CSS.
 - Encourage creativity and application of all the week's learning.

-### Showcase and Feedback (10 minutes):
+### Showcase and Feedback (5 minutes):

-- Students volunteer to showcase their projects.
+- A few students volunteer to display their projects.
-- Provide constructive feedback and highlight innovative solutions or designs.
+- Offer constructive feedback, highlighting innovative designs or solutions.

 ### Wrap-Up and Looking Ahead (5 minutes):

-- Recap the two-week journey from foundational HTML to advanced CSS.
+- Celebrate the two-week journey from foundational HTML to advanced CSS.
-- Congratulate students on their progress and encourage continued practice.
+- Congratulate students on their progress and urge continued practice.
-- Preview upcoming content for the following week: Introduction to JavaScript and interactive web development.
+- Preview the subsequent week's content: Introduction to JavaScript and interactive web development.